-Prerequisite: Intermediate swimming or permission of instructor.
-A co-educational course designed to give students knowledge and experience in the proper use of equipment, safety, physiology and open water diving.
-Students successfully completing all course requirements will receive certification as Basic Scuba Divers from the Professional Association of Diving Instructors

-(PADI) or the National Association of Underwater Instructors (NAUI).
+Physical Education 100 L Ct.
+Beginning Bowling Class in beginning A co-educational class in beginning co-educational course designed to give students knowledge and experience in the proper use of equipment, safety, physiology and open water diving.
+Students successfully completing all course requirements will receive certification as Basic Scuba Divers from the Professional Association of Diving Instructors (PADI) or the National Association of Underwater Instructors (NAUI).
 All equipment will be supplied except mask, fins and snorkel.
 The student will rent equipment as specified at the time of registration.
 Laboratory fee required.

-Physical Education 226 Advanced Life Saving (2 Lab.)
+Physical Education 226 1 Cr.
+Advanced Life Saving (2 Lab.)
 Prerequisite: Intermediate swimming or deep water swim ability.
 Co-educational course of instruction designed to qualify students for the Red Cross Advanced Lifesaving Certificate.
 Uniform required.
 Laboratory fee required.

 Physical Education 234 2 Cr.
 Water Safety (1 Lec., 2 Lab.)
 Instructor